ochairo/vanillante/README.md

 SOLID Principles, Software Design Patterns, Atomic Design, and Readable Code.
 These concepts aim to develop applications that are easy to understand, maintain, adapt, scale, test, and modify.

-However, while these concepts make it easier to understand the codebase and user requirements,
+However, while these concepts aim to make it easier to understand the codebase and user requirements,
 the concepts themselves are complex and hard to understand.

 ![architecture](docs/images/architecture.png)